 The Effective Hugelkultur Garden Method

-Now, I won’t sit here and promise you I got it all the way right the first time.
-I didn’t.
 We had access to a lot of fallen tree limbs that weren’t necessarily rotting yet so we used them.
 How this will affect my garden bed over the years is yet to be determined.

-I’ve also researched that wood that hasn’t aged to rotting yet will suck a lot of nitrogen from your garden in order to get that process going.
+I’ve also researched wood that hasn’t aged to rotting yet will suck a lot of nitrogen from your garden in order to get that process going.
 Since compost bins or piles need nitrogen, carbon, oxygen, and water to do the job right, the same is said for my garden bed.

 Soil testing each year is important for many reasons but this, for me, is one of those reasons.

 Large, rotting tree limbs are great, though, because they take up a lot of space which is what you want in a larger garden bed.
-Again, that’s less top soil to buy because overtime those logs and limbs will become soil.

 Enclosing your raised garden bed

-Hugelkultur “hill culture” doesn’t have to be enclosed in a bed.
-But some people choose to for reducing weeds and grass or to have a more defined garden space.
 I’m a fan of repurposing or using what you have.
 You can enclose a space with logs, limbs, or rocks.
 Perhaps you have access to metal to shape and secure to create a metal raised bed to fill.

-If you choose to use lumber, it is suggested for longevity to use cedar (pricey) or cypress (less pricey but harder to locate and usually purchased in large quantities).
 If you go to your local home improvement store, you want to buy UNTREATED lumber!
 The chemicals used to treat the lumber is not what you want in your food.
 But know that untreated pine lumber will not last very long.
 Your lumber beds will last even longer if you secure the corners with braces… more on that to come.

 Bricks or cement/cinder blocks are a great sustainable option for an enclosure as well.
+Again, ask on social media to see who needs some moved for free!

 How do I make a hugelkultur garden bed?